NJIT-WIS/project-management-github-activity/README.md

 #### Things we understand
 1. Cloning a repo
 2. Building a docker image
-3. Docker Installation[1]
+3. Commit on GitHub
 #### Things we don't understand
 1. Packages
-2. I am not fully sure why docker hub is necessary or different from Github
+2. Docker hub
 3. SSH Keys
+4. Putty
 #### Things we want to know next
 1. VIM
 2. CI